Sortly Review: Standalone Inventory Software

 Logo Branding | ✕ | ✓ | ✓ |

-You can save 40% on your monthly fees by paying annually.
-This makes the Advanced plan come to $29/month and the Ultra plan to $71/month.
+*You can save on your monthly fees by paying annually.
+Currently, this makes the Advanced plan $29/month and the Ultra plan $59/month.

-Sortly earned a 2.88 out of 5 in our evaluation of its inventory management features.
-While it does have the tools that we were looking for—tracking, scanning, labeling, and multilocation management—as we saw above, many of these features are locked behind paywalls and excluded from the free plan.
+Sortly earned a 3 out of 5 in our evaluation of its inventory management features.
+While it does have the tools that we were looking for—tracking, scanning, labeling, and multilocation management—many of these features are locked behind paywalls and excluded from the free plan.
 Keep that in mind as you scroll through these features, many of them do come with a monthly premium.

 As any good inventory management system does, Sortly comes equipped with tools for both adding and tracking your inventory.
 First, it allows you to either import items in bulk or upload items individually.